ECburx/Idris2GL/docs/source/tutorial/animate.rst

             y     = cast $ 150.0 - cos angle * (cast length)

 Secondly, we need a function to take the time in seconds IdrisGL passed.
-It generates three clock hands: second clock hand, minute clock hand and hour clock hand.
+It generates three clock hands: second hand, minute hand and hour hand.
 And it calculates the time (angle) these clock hands pointed to.
 Finally, we add the number on the clock to the list of pictures.

 .. code-block:: idris
+   :caption: Function to take the time in seconds IdrisGL passed

    clock : Double -> Picture
    clock s = let s' : Int = cast s in